Israel

 Notes

-No restrictions.
-Any citizen may come to the Knesset at plenary meeting time.
+The public can attend plenary meetings in the public gallery but cannot participate actively.
 In order to access the Knesset building a person must show an ID and go through security.

 Notes